Cargoe: The Memphis years

 The band that would become Cargoe established major roots in the Tulsa Music scene of the mid to late 1960s.
-They were Rubbery Cargoe, the psychedelic "house" band of the progressively upscale, teen-only night club, The Machine.
+They were Rubbery Cargoe, the psychedelic "house" band of the teen-only night club, The Machine.
 It was there that Cargoe became forever linked with Jim Peters of local AM radio KAKC fame, who was the sound, lighting, and voice of The Machine.
-As Rubbery Cargoe, they began writing original material, and opened for many major hitmakers of the day including The Cowsills, and Eric Burdon and the Animals.
-Rubbery Cargoe was considered one of the premier Tulsa bands, if not the premier Tulsa band at the time.
+As Rubbery Cargoe, they began writing original material, and opened for bands of the day including The Cowsills, and Eric Burdon and the Animals.

 When “The Machine” closed, there were few places that catered to musicians playing original material.
 Phillips began college in Norman, and the band did not get together for weeks and months at a time.
 During the summer of 1969, Rubbery Cargoe got a gig in Colorado Springs at a club that allowed them to play their own material.
 This turned out to be a turning point for the band.
 After they returned to Tulsa, Peters organized a recording session at KVOO, where the first Rubbery Cargoe demos were created.
 Peters' younger brother Tim, who was a soprano at the Trinity Church men and boys choir, sang high note harmony on their demo tape.
 Disc Jockey and close personal friend Robert W. Walker had moved to Memphis, TN where he was music director and radio personality for WHBQ.
 Through Walker's connection with Dan Penn of The Box Tops fame, he created the opportunity for the band to make their very first record at Penn's new Beautiful Sounds studio in Memphis.
 Walker and Peters would co-produce, engineer, and mix, while Beautiful would own the masters and recoup their expenses upon sale or lease of the masters to a record company.
 Peters and the band moved to Memphis in 1970, living with Walker, while they recorded their album in four days.
 Later that year they all moved into an old Antebellum house at 1972 Cowden.
 For all involved, the address had a “magic ring” to it.